bottyBotz/bottyBotz/README.md

-- 👋 Hi, I’m Dan Efting, a Machine Learning Engineer and UCL MSc Graduate in Data Science and Machine Learning.
+- 👋 Hi, I’m Dan Efting, a dynamic professional and UCL MSc Graduate in Data Science and Machine Learning.

 - 👀 I’m interested in ML applications in industry as well as the further research in state-of-the-art methods to advance these applications.
-Especially ML using language, images, health science data.
+Especially ML using language, images, health science data, and insurance data.

 - Deep Learning Frameworks applied to images are of specific interst to me.